 You can change the value for ColumnWidth as well as for the RowHeight which will visualize & resize the cells according to your input criteria.

 - Now, run this code by pressing F5 on the keyboard or simply clicking on the Play (marked inside the red box) button shown in the figure.

 - Finally, return to your Excel spreadsheet and you’ll see the changes you’ve made through your coding.

-How to Make All Cells the Same Size Using Shortcut in Excel
+6. Making All Cells the Same Size Using Shortcut in Excel

 In this section, we’ll do the same task we’ve done in our previous methods.
 But the difference is that we’ll do it using the keyboard shortcut.
 Isn’t it very amazing?
 Of course, it can save a lot of time and can make you faster and more efficient in any type of Excel-related work.
 So, let’s explore the method step by step.